VietFOSS/vn-foss/README.md

  * Wikis
  * Videos

-Feel free to create pull requests and contribute.
+Please feel free to create pull requests and contribute.
+Sharing is caring!
+Thank you!